 Only 16 percent rated any other form of payment more secure than cash and 61 percent said they trusted cash over mobile forms of payment.
 At the same time 55 percent reported that they don’t like handing over their cards to a cashier to make a contactless payment.

 That says a lot about the state of payment options today.
 Cash, which can be easily misplaced, often stolen and frequently counterfeited is valued by many in this survey as more secure than electronic transactions that can be authenticated through sophisticated technologies and secured by encryption and tokenization.
-Cash is considered more convenient despite the growing availability of “tap and go” contactless capabilities, particularly in the UK.
-Perhaps the attributes of cash are the benchmark that future payment types should aspire.
+It is considered more convenient despite the growing availability of “tap and go” contactless capabilities, particularly in the UK.
+Perhaps it’s attributes are the benchmark that future payment types should aspire.

 Overview by Sarah Grotta, Director, Debit Advisory Service at Mercator Advisory Group